Why diversity powers creativity and collaboration

 Today, for the first time in history, we have five generations working side-by-side in the workplace.
 And this brings even greater variety of thought, background and outlook.
 Effective leaders today actively promote diversity of thought, deliberately mixing up teams, pulling people of different backgrounds and perspectives together to create dissonance – a creative environment where no one’s afraid to challenge ideas.

-At PA, we believe in the power of ingenuity to build a positive human future in a technology-driven world.
+At PA, we believe in the power of ingenuity to build a positive human future.
 And we know that ingenuity demands a different perspective.
 We’re often tasked with coming up with new ideas.
 Take our work with Monica Healthcare, a manufacturer of innovative medical devices.
 Together we’ve saved the lives of thousands of babies by developing a foetal heart rate monitor that lets doctors review data from mothers and babies remotely.
 We pulled together a diverse team, including experts in product design, engineering and life sciences, as well as midwives and mothers.
 The diversity of perspectives in this group was critical to creating something that mothers would actually use.

 So, how do organisations harness this powerful opportunity?
 Well, we’ve found the most innovative organisations focus on three key areas to foster diversity of thought.